R-ohit-B-isht/go_server_project/DOCUMENTATION.md

   - `Repository`: ObjectID referencing the associated repository.
   - `Title`: Title of the pull request.
   - `Description`: Description of the pull request.
-  - `Author`: Author of the pull request.
+  - `Author`: Author of the pull request.continue
   - `CreatedAt`: Date when the pull request was created.
   - `LastUpdatedAt`: Date when the pull request was last updated.
   - `MergedAt`: Date when the pull request was merged.